Next: Parameter Definitions, Up: Genparse File Syntax [Contents][Index]

 parameters in the #usage section instead.

-.
-Example: #exit_value -1
+EXIT_FAILURE.
+Example: #exit_value -1 or

-#exit_value MY_FAILURE
+#exit_value MY_FAILURE.

-directive is
+#break_lines directive is

 specified then lines will be printed exactly as given in the genparse file.